-- To make the dressing, add sour cream, blue cheese, and lemon juice to a small bowl.
+To make the dressing, add sour cream, two ounces of the blue cheese, and lemon juice to a small bowl.
 Use a fork to combine the ingredients, smashing the blue cheese crumbles against the side of the bowl to infuse the sour cream with flavor.

-- Cut the head in half (geez that sounds sinister) starting from the top and slicing down through the core.
-Then cut each half in half again so that each wedge has ¼ of the core.
+Cut the head in half starting from the top and slicing down through the core.
+Then cut each half in half again so that each wedge has 1/4 of the core.

 Place each wedge on a separate salad plate.
 Spoon desired amount of dressing over each wedge.
 Sprinkle each wedge with 1/4 of the bacon crumbles and 1/4 of the remaining blue cheese.
 Serve.